-Policy 4: A public involvement brochure will be designed to introduce the regional transportation planning process and specify how citizens can better participate in decision making.
+Policy 4: The MPO has a public involvement brochure (see Appendix I) designed to introduce the regional transportation planning process and specify how citizens can better participate in decision making.
 It can be sent to interested parties, included in information packets and placed in public areas.
 Contact information will be included, and the brochure will provide a postage-paid comment card to solicit ideas, comments, and additions to the mailing list.